 I do not plan to start another startup.
-It feels crazy to say that.
+It feels insane to say that.

-Here's what happened: I spent an afternoon listing out everything I cared about.
-It became obvious that startups were no longer the best use of my time.
+So, here's what happened.
+I spent an afternoon listing out everything I cared about.
+Surprisingly, it became obvious that startups were no longer the best use of my time.

-To get to this conclusion, I created a rubric to compare career choices.
+To get to this conclusion, I had to create a rubric to compare my career choices.

 I'm going to share that rubric.
 With it, perhaps you'll conclude you really should be pursuing startups.
 (They're amazing, but you must know why you're doing them.)

-Or perhaps you'll realize you've been chasing an outdated dream that made more sense for you five years ago.
-But no longer.
+Or perhaps — like me — you'll finally realize you've chased an outdated dream.
+A dream that made more sense for you five years ago.
+But not anymore.

-Here's why it's likelier than you think: We mistakenly believe epiphanies suddenly thrust us into new narratives such as, "I'm so inspired!
+Here's why this is much likelier than you'd reflexively think: When it comes to pursuing new life goals, we're not earnestly thrust into sudden narratives like, "I'm so inspired!
 I want to move to Italy, learn Italian, and become a chef!"

-In reality, we slowly change until we reach a tipping point where the pros of pursuing something new ever-so-slightly outweigh the pros of what we're doing now.
+In reality, our priorities slowly change until we reach a tipping point where the pro's of pursuing something new ever-so-slightly outweigh the pro's of what we're doing now.

 What prompted my introspection was a post detailing how Elon Musk decides what to work on.
 Peering into his process made me feel like an immature decision maker.